Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

-\begin{lemma} Let $H$ be a subgraph (not induced) of $G$ isomorphic to a claw such that the center of $H$ is in $G-X$.
-Let $B\in\cB(G-X)$ be an unattached bag containing at least two leaves of $H$.
-Then $B$ contains the center of $H$. \end{lemma} \begin{proof} Let $c$ be the center of $H$, and $\ell_1, \ell_2$ two leaves of $H$ included in $B$.
+\begin{lemma} Let~$H$ be a subgraph (not necessarily induced) of~$G$ isomorphic to a claw.
+Let $B\in\cB(G-X)$ be an unattached bag containing at least two leaves of~$H$.
+Then~$B$ contains the center of~$H$. \end{lemma}

+\begin{proof} Let~$c$ be the center of~$H$, and let~$\ell_1$ and~$\ell_2$ be two of the leaves of~$H$ included in~$B$.
+As~$B$ is a bag, there is an edge between~$\ell_1$ and~$\ell_2$ in~$G$.
 For the sake of contradiction, assume that $c\not\in B$.
-Let $B'$ be the bag including the edge $\edge{c}{\ell_1}$.
-Due to Condition~\ref{p:nonadj} of Lemma~\ref{lem:bag-decomposition}, $\edge{c}{\ell_2}$ must be also in $B'$.
-However, this contradicts with Condition~\ref{p:edg} of Lemma~\ref{lem:bag-decomposition}. \end{proof}
+We distinguish between two cases. \begin{description} \item[Case~1:] $c\in X$.

+As~$B$ is unattached, there must be another vertex $u\not\in \{\ell_1, \ell_2\}$ in the bag~$B$ which is not adjacent to~$c$.
+However,~$c$,~$\ell_1$,~$\ell_2$, and~$u$ form an induced diamond which is edge-disjoint with all claws and diamonds in~$G[X]$, contradicting with the definition of~$X$.